stzpp/REaMA/README.md

 - The test dataset can be downloaded at https://github.com/stzpp/REaMA/blob/main/data.zip

 # REaMA
-- The fine-tuned REaMA 7B can be downloaded at git clone https://oauth2:qFCrieNkRxqEaNtsWWpN@www.modelscope.cn/zppqiwen/REaMA-7B.git
+- The fine-tuned REaMA 7B can be downloaded at git clone https://www.modelscope.cn/zppqiwen/REaMA-7B.git
-- The fine-tuned REaMA 13B can be downloaded at git clone https://oauth2:qFCrieNkRxqEaNtsWWpN@www.modelscope.cn/zppqiwen/REaMA-13B.git
+- The fine-tuned REaMA 13B can be downloaded at git clone https://www.modelscope.cn/zppqiwen/REaMA-13B.git
+- The fine-tuned REaMA-13B-CoT fine-tuning using cot response can be downloaded at git clone https://www.modelscope.cn/zppqiwen/REaMA-CoT.git

 # Requirements
 - transformers>=4.31.0